m3rcury6/sci_project/README.md

 # note: yolo training command (as of 2018-sep-22):
 cd ~/Desktop/temp_delme/darknet
 ./darknet detector train data/obj/obj.data data/obj/yolov3-tiny.cfg darknet19_448.conv.23

 =======

 # random helpful commands
 - nvidia-smi: outputs basic information about installed nvidia hardware as well as current usage

-# progress on traditional methods:
+# progress on traditional methods: (2018.Sep.21)
-- things figured out: HOG algorithm implementation (histogram data, image), SIFT algorithm implementation, SVM creation + training + predicting, Boosting prediction method
+- things figured out: HOG algorithm implementation (histogram data, image), SIFT algorithm implementation, SVM creation + training + predicting, common_tools usage
 - Working on: ROS Node for HOG Algorithm + SVM, Saving of ROIs from an image in required format for training data set.
-- Still to figure out: How to use the common_tools
+- Issues facing: Does the /input node publish only the testing dataset??
+If yes, then needed the training_set images, so that the SVM is pre-trained.
 >>>>>>> 8b4c4893d06569468f3bd08a466da31441074486

 # eof